Tyrrrz/CliWrap/Readme.md

     );
 ```

+> **Warning**:
-> ⚠️ Running a process under a different username is supported across all platforms, but the domain and password options only work on Windows.
+> Running a process under a different username is supported across all platforms, but the domain and password options only work on Windows.

 #### `WithValidation(...)`